 - 4 ounces semi-sweet chocolate chopped or broken into small pieces

 - 8 tablespoons unsalted butter room temperature

 - 1 cup granulated sugar

 - 2 large eggs

 - 1 cup semi-sweet chocolate chips

-Stir in the chocolate chips and ground espresso beans.
+- Stir in the chocolate chips and ground espresso beans into the biscotti dough.

-Divide the dough in half and form two logs about 14” x 2”.
-Place on baking sheet at least 4” apart.
+- Divide dough in half and form two logs about 14” x 2”.
+Place logs on prepared baking sheet at least 4” apart for the first bake.

-Stand the slices, ½ inch apart, on a parchment lined cookie sheet.
+- Place slices, standing ½ inch apart, on a parchment lined cookie sheet for the second bake.
 Bake for 30 minutes until the surface of the cookies is dry ( though the chocolate chips will be gooey).

-Cool on a wire rack.
+- Cool on a wire cooling rack.
 Store in an airtight container for up to 3 weeks.